 36.75" Wide X 85.813" Long X 36.688" High.

-Includes intake hood with filters.
+Includes intake hood without filters.
 For outdoor installation.
 Use with water softener recommended.

 The evaporative cooler module is designed to deliver